postmanlabs/communications-jukebox-api/README.md

 $ POSTMAN_AUTH="shared api key" REDIS_URL=redis://localhost:6379 python3 -m uvicorn main:app
 ```

-If you want to watch changes and reload automatically you can add a `--reload` flag to the last python3 command after the `main:app` portion.
+If you want to watch changes and reload automatically, you can add a `--reload` flag to the last python3 command after the `main:app` portion.
 If you need/want to bind to an alternate IP address, you can use `--host=1.2.3.4` to specify an IPv4 address.

 ## Deployment

 A `Procfile` is included for deploying to Heroku, though you will need to manually set Redis as an add-on yourself if you wish to deploy this yourself.
+You will also need to manually set the POSTMAN_AUTH environment variable in your hosting environment as well.

 ## API Endpoints